 When it comes to budgeting, I'm all about finding the best deals and savings without giving up quality.

 This list has been pretty solid for quite some time.
 However, if I find something new and start to use it on a regular basis, it is added to this list.

 Web Domain and Hosting

 BlueHost I started with a 12 month hosting plan and just renewed my plan for three years for Believe In a Budget!
-I made over $13,000 in 6 months as a new blogger!
+To save money, you should go with the 36 month plan!
+If you want to test the waters, start with the 12 month plan.
 To learn how to start a blog, read my tutorial here.

 Elegant Themes is a great website consisting of hundred of themes to choose from!
 This is a great company to use because you don't need a parent or child theme.
 I love the Divi Theme!